asdf-format/asdf/docs/asdf/using_extensions.rst

 the extension's URI, which uniquely identifies a particular version of the extension.

-When reading files with extension metadata, ASDF can check whether the required extensions are present before processing the file.
-If a required extension is not present, ASDF will issue a warning.
+When reading files with extension metadata, `asdf` can check whether the required extensions are present before processing the file.
+If a required extension is not present, `asdf` will issue a warning.

 It is possible to turn these warnings into errors by using the `strict_extension_check` parameter of `asdf.open`.
 If this parameter is set to